SankethBK/blog/_posts/operating-systems/2024-04-06-my-study-resources.markdown

 * Setup xv6 OS in QEMU.
 * Understand the topics of virtualization practically by reading and tweaking xv6 codebase.
 * Read all the relevant references and complete homework sections of few chapters.
-* Write a blog on all the independent topics covered so far.
+* Write a blog on all the topics covered so far.